Alcoa Co. (NYSE:AA) Expected to Announce Quarterly Sales of $2.58 Billion

-Equities research analysts expect Alcoa Co.
-(NYSE:AA) to announce sales of $2.58 billion for the current fiscal quarter, according to Zacks.
-Three analysts have made estimates for Alcoa’s earnings, with the highest sales estimate coming in at $2.63 billion and the lowest estimate coming in at $2.50 billion.
-Alcoa posted sales of $2.15 billion in the same quarter last year, which suggests a positive year over year growth rate of 20%.
-The company is expected to announce its next earnings report on Wednesday, July 21st.
+Wall Street analysts forecast that Alcoa Co.
+(NYSE:AA) will announce sales of $2.58 billion for the current fiscal quarter, according to Zacks Investment Research.
+Three analysts have provided estimates for Alcoa’s earnings.
+The lowest sales estimate is $2.50 billion and the highest is $2.63 billion.
+Alcoa posted sales of $2.15 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 20%.
+The business is scheduled to issue its next earnings report on Wednesday, July 21st.

-According to Zacks, analysts expect that Alcoa will report full year sales of $10.58 billion for the current financial year, with estimates ranging from $10.34 billion to $10.93 billion.
-For the next year, analysts expect that the company will post sales of $10.40 billion, with estimates ranging from $9.82 billion to $11.24 billion.
-Zacks’ sales calculations are an average based on a survey of analysts that that provide coverage for Alcoa.
+On average, analysts expect that Alcoa will report full year sales of $10.60 billion for the current fiscal year, with estimates ranging from $10.34 billion to $10.93 billion.
+For the next year, analysts anticipate that the business will report sales of $10.40 billion, with estimates ranging from $9.82 billion to $11.24 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that cover Alcoa.

-Alcoa (NYSE:AA) last announced its earnings results on Wednesday, April 14th.
-The industrial products company reported $0.79 EPS for the quarter, topping the Zacks’ consensus estimate of $0.46 by $0.33.
-The firm had revenue of $2.87 billion during the quarter, compared to analysts’ expectations of $2.65 billion.
+Alcoa (NYSE:AA) last released its quarterly earnings data on Wednesday, April 14th.
+The industrial products company reported $0.79 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.46 by $0.33.
+The business had revenue of $2.87 billion during the quarter, compared to analysts’ expectations of $2.65 billion.
 Alcoa had a negative return on equity of 0.45% and a negative net margin of 0.77%.
-The company’s quarterly revenue was up 20.5% on a year-over-year basis.
-During the same quarter in the previous year, the business earned ($0.23) EPS.
+The business’s quarterly revenue was up 20.5% compared to the same quarter last year.
+During the same period in the prior year, the firm posted ($0.23) EPS.

-In other news, EVP Benjamin D. Kahrs sold 28,082 shares of the business’s stock in a transaction on Friday, May 7th.
-The stock was sold at an average price of $39.68, for a total value of $1,114,293.76.
-Following the completion of the transaction, the executive vice president now directly owns 56,712 shares of the company’s stock, valued at approximately $2,250,332.16.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, EVP Jeffrey D. Heeter sold 12,260 shares of the business’s stock in a transaction on Tuesday, April 20th.
-The stock was sold at an average price of $35.35, for a total value of $433,391.00.
-Following the completion of the transaction, the executive vice president now directly owns 93,948 shares of the company’s stock, valued at $3,321,061.80.
+In related news, EVP Benjamin D. Kahrs sold 28,082 shares of the company’s stock in a transaction dated Friday, May 7th.
+The shares were sold at an average price of $39.68, for a total value of $1,114,293.76.
+Following the sale, the executive vice president now owns 56,712 shares of the company’s stock, valued at $2,250,332.16.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, EVP Jeffrey D. Heeter sold 12,260 shares of the company’s stock in a transaction dated Tuesday, April 20th.
+The shares were sold at an average price of $35.35, for a total transaction of $433,391.00.
+Following the completion of the sale, the executive vice president now directly owns 93,948 shares in the company, valued at approximately $3,321,061.80.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 298,639 shares of company stock valued at $10,127,456.
+In the last three months, insiders have sold 298,639 shares of company stock valued at $10,127,456.

-Hedge funds have recently made changes to their positions in the stock.
-Independence Bank of Kentucky purchased a new position in Alcoa during the 1st quarter worth $32,000.
-Lion Point Capital LP purchased a new position in Alcoa during the 1st quarter worth $32,000.
-Eudaimonia Partners LLC purchased a new position in Alcoa during the 1st quarter worth $41,000.
-IFP Advisors Inc grew its stake in Alcoa by 181.2% during the 1st quarter.
-IFP Advisors Inc now owns 1,468 shares of the industrial products company’s stock worth $47,000 after buying an additional 946 shares during the last quarter.
-Finally, Harvest Fund Management Co.
-Ltd grew its stake in Alcoa by 83.0% during the 1st quarter.
-Harvest Fund Management Co.
-Ltd now owns 1,554 shares of the industrial products company’s stock worth $50,000 after buying an additional 705 shares during the last quarter.
+Hedge funds have recently made changes to their positions in the company.
+FMR LLC grew its position in Alcoa by 136.4% in the first quarter.
+FMR LLC now owns 1,048,586 shares of the industrial products company’s stock valued at $29,528,000 after purchasing an additional 605,094 shares in the last quarter.
+Amundi Pioneer Asset Management Inc. lifted its stake in shares of Alcoa by 0.7% during the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 187,756 shares of the industrial products company’s stock worth $5,287,000 after buying an additional 1,251 shares during the last quarter.
+Creative Planning acquired a new stake in shares of Alcoa during the 4th quarter worth about $243,000.
+California Public Employees Retirement System lifted its stake in shares of Alcoa by 10.6% during the 4th quarter.
+California Public Employees Retirement System now owns 490,307 shares of the industrial products company’s stock worth $11,302,000 after buying an additional 46,960 shares during the last quarter.
+Finally, Bailard Inc. acquired a new stake in shares of Alcoa during the 4th quarter worth about $238,000.

 About Alcoa